openssl/openssl/xof.md

 how the change may affect existing applications.
 The changes introduced should have a minimal affect on other related functions that share the same code (e.g SHAKE and SHA3 share functionality).
+Older providers that have not been updated to support this change should produce an error if a newer core is used that supports multiple squeeze operations.

 API Discussion of Squeeze
 -------------------------